ng-training/docs/env-setup.md

 3. Install **Git** from [here](https://git-scm.com/downloads).
 On top of this, if you prefer to work with Git using a GUI client you can check those listed [here](https://git-scm.com/downloads/guis).

 4. Install **Visual Studio Code** from [here](https://code.visualstudio.com).
-We **recommend** that you use the same editor as we do through his course.
-You can use your own editor of choice but we don't want you to have any environment issues that are hard to fix.
+While you are of course free to use the editor of your choice, we **recommend** that you use the same editor as we do through this course, this way we will avoid any environment issues that you may encounter which are usually hard to fix.